GraeA85/The-Tricky-Simpsons-Quiz/readme.md

 - CSS
   - No major errors were found when passing through the official [(Jigsaw) validator]
 - JSLint
-  - No major errors were found when massping through the official [(JSlint) validator]
+  - No major errors were found when passing through the official [(JSlint) validator]
 <br><br>
 ***